Education in India

 Candidates who wish to apply for above given Under Graduate degree courses should have passed 10+2 or equivalent examination in their related subjects.

-Some time a specific percentage of marks (50% or 60%) may be demanded by the reputed institutes/universities to provide admission.
+Sometimes a specific percentage of marks (50% or 60%) may be demanded by the reputed institutes/universities to provide admission.

-Aspiring candidate has to apply for the entrance tests like AIEEE, IIT-JEE etc. conducted by the various Universities and independent institutions like IIT’s, IIS’s, etc providing above given degrees course of varying duration (usually 3 to 4 years for the graduates).
+The aspiring candidate has to apply for the entrance tests like AIEEE, IIT-JEE etc. conducted by the various Universities and independent institutions like IIT’s, IIS’s, etc providing above given degrees course of varying duration (usually 3 to 4 years for the graduates).

-However some institute provides admission on the basis of % of marks in the qualifying examination.
+However, some institute provides admission on the basis of % of marks in the qualifying examination.

 Step 2